Skip to content

 • Content type: ct<content-type-id> - Used when the content type changes, affecting content of its type.

-• Path: p<location-id> - For operations that change the tree itself, like move, remove, etc.
+• Path: p<location-id> - For operations that change the tree itself, for example, move or remove.

 • Relation: r<content-id> - Only purged on when content updates are severe enough to also affect reverse relations.